-Most people with facial palsy can feel deeply isolated because of their inability to smile, to join in the laughter, to show their feelings.
-Sharing your story on our website will be a huge support for other facial palsy sufferers: they will realise that they are not alone and that many other people experience, and can understand, what they are going through.
+Some people with facial palsy can feel deeply isolated because of their inability to smile, to join in the laughter, to show their feelings.
+Sharing your story on our website will be a huge support for others living with facial palsy: they will realise that they are not alone and that many other people experience, and can understand, what they are going through.

 These few quotes show the importance of speaking up to raise awareness:

 I’ve been to war, I consider myself to be a ‘proper proper man’, yet Bell’s palsy shook me to my foundations.
 The psychological impact on someone with this condition is immense; it really damages your self-esteem and confidence.